rustamkakar/Joystream-maxlevush/Warn rules for Leads.md

 - If the Lead goes AFK with no prior explanation for 4 days he can be warned.
 - If the Lead isn't responsive for further 2 days after approved warn-proposal, council could slash 25% of funds.
 - If the Lead isn't responsive for a further 1 day after approved slash-proposal, then council could fire them.
+It is up to the person making the firing proposal on whether or not to fully slash the lead's funds.
 - If the Lead fails to produce 2 (two) reports they should be warned.
 - If the Lead fail to produce 3 (three) reports in a row they can be fired.
+It is up to the person making the firing proposal on whether or not to fully slash the lead's funds.
 - Any malicious/fraudulent activity = firing + slashing

 ## Allowances for New Leads, Upgrades and high workloads